itskylebrooks/ritus/README.md

 ## License and Copyright

 This project is original work by Kyle Brooks.
 See the `LICENSE` and `NOTICE` files in the project root for details.

----

-If you’d like, I can also help with:

-- Adding a brief screenshots or GIF section to the README
-- Creating a small usage example or demo data to ease first-time use
-- Generating a concise CONTRIBUTING.md and a PR checklist

-Just let me know which you'd prefer next, and I’ll update the repository accordingly.